QuTech-Delft/OpenQL/docs/scheduling.rst

 It must be made sure in addition that those scheduled gates that it depends on, actually have completed their execution (using its ``duration``) and that the resources are available for it.
-Furthermore, making a selection from the gates that remain determines the optimality of the scheduling result.
+Furthermore, making a selection from the gates that remain after ignoring these, determines the optimality of the scheduling result.
 The implemented list scheduler is a critical path scheduler, i.e. it prefers to schedule the most critical gate first.
-The criticality of a gate is estimates the effect of delaying scheduling it on the latency of the resulting circuit, and is determined by computing the length of the longest dependence chain from the gate to the SINK gate.
+The criticality of a gate estimates the effect that delaying scheduling the gate has on the latency of the resulting circuit, and is determined by computing the length of the longest dependence chain from the gate to the SINK gate;
+the higher this value, the higher the gate's scheduling priority in the current cycle is.

 The scheduler relies on the dependence graph representation of the circuit.
 At the start only the SOURCE gate is available.
-Then one by one, according to an optimality criterion, a gate is selected from the list of available ones and added to the schedule.
+Then one by one, according to a criterion, a gate is selected from the list of available ones and added to the schedule.
 Having scheduled the gate, it is taken out of the available list;
 after having scheduled a gate, some new gates may become available because they don't depend on non-scheduled gates anymore;